Diff: Unified format

-Note that to successfully separate the file names from the timestamps, the delimiter between them is a tab character.
+To successfully separate the file names from the timestamps, the delimiter between them is a tab character.
 This is invisible on screen and can be lost when diffs are copy/pasted from console/terminal screens.

+Extensions

 There are some modifications and extensions to the diff formats that are used and understood by certain programs and in certain contexts.
 For example, some revision control systems—such as Subversion—specify a version number, "working copy", or any other comment instead of or in addition to a timestamp in the diff's header section.

 Some tools allow diffs for several different files to be merged into one, using a header for each modified file that may look something like this: